Clinical UM Guideline

 Medically compromised individuals: Individuals that have serious medical conditions that increase their risk of medical complications.

-Moderate Sedation/Analgesia (“Conscious Sedation”): Defied by the ASA as “a drug-induced depression of consciousness during which patients respond purposefully** to verbal commands, either alone or accompanied by light tactile stimulation.
+Moderate Sedation/Analgesia (“Conscious Sedation”): Defined by the ASA as “a drug-induced depression of consciousness during which patients respond purposefully** to verbal commands, either alone or accompanied by light tactile stimulation.
 No interventions are required to maintain a patent airway, and spontaneous ventilation is adequate.
 Cardiovascular function is usually maintained.”

 Restorations: Procedures that are intended to restore an individual’s anatomy to normal function and or appearance.
 This includes but is not limited to fillings and crowns.